-First of all we want Jenkins to pull the latest code from Github as soon as somebody has pushed new code to Github.
-To do this we need to install the Github plugin in Jenkins.
-We will also install the “MSBuild plugin” in Jenkins to be able to use MSBuild in Jenkins and the “Html publisher plugin” to publish the Coverage and MSpec reports.
-Also install the “Jenkins Git plugin” to configure the repository in Jenkins.
+First of all, we want Jenkins to pull the latest code from Github as soon as somebody has pushed new code to Github.
+To do this, we need to install the Github plug in in Jenkins.
+We will also install the “MSBuild plug in” in Jenkins to be able to use MSBuild in Jenkins and the “Html publisher plug in” to publish the Coverage and MSpec reports.
+Also, install the “Jenkins Git plug in” to configure the repository in Jenkins.

-When we have installed the plugins we can create a new project in Jenkins.
-In the “source code management” part of the project we define our Git repository.
-In the example I specified only the develop branch should be built.
+When we have installed the plugins, we can create a new project in Jenkins.
+In the “source code management” part of the project, we define our Git repository.
+In the example, I specified only the develop branch should be built.

 We will trigger the build as soon as changes are pushed to Github.

-As the target we choose the CI target.
+As the target, we choose the CI target.
 This target will execute multiple other targets at once.
 We will add this target to the MSBuild script.
-The target will first load the Nuget packages, then clean the output folders, then compile the code and last but not least run the code coverage report and tests.
+The target will first load the Nuget packages, then clean the output folders, then compile the code and last but not least, run the code coverage report and tests.

 The last thing we add is the post build action to publish the reports.
-In part 3 we made the MSpec and coverage target output to the reports folder.
-To show both reports in Jenkins we can add them as a post build action using the “Html publisher plugin”.
+In part 3, we made the MSpec and coverage target output to the reports folder.
+To show both reports in Jenkins, we can add them as a post build action using the “Html publisher plug in”.

 The build project should now be OK.
 There are only a few things left to make it work.
-First of all we need to generate an ssh key which can be added as a deploy key to our Github repository.
+First of all, we need to generate an ssh key which can be added as a deploy key to our Github repository.
 This will be used by Jenkins to pull the code to the workspace.

 The key has to be added to the C:\Windows\SysWOW64\config\systemprofile\.ssh (the “Local System account” home).
-For a more detailed description on how to create the ssh key go to following webpage http://computercamp.cdwilson.us/jenkins-git-clone-via-ssh-on-windows-7-x64.
+For a more detailed description on how to create the ssh key, go to the following webpage http://computercamp.cdwilson.us/jenkins-git-clone-via-ssh-on-windows-7-x64.
 Don’t forget to add the public key to the deploy keys on Github.

 The next step is to enable the Service hook on Github.
 Fill in the Jenkins hook url and click the “Test Hook” button.
-On your Jenkins server a build should be triggered.
+On your Jenkins server, a build should be triggered.